Excession

 Review

 The story wasn’t what I expected.
-I anticipated a book about how the Culture deals with something—the excession—over which they have no control, but the plot was actually about how they would exploit it for their schemes.
-The book is rife with schemes: one to disguise the nature of the Sleeper Service; another to set up a false-flag operation to build support for a Culture war against the Nazi-like jellyfish race, the Affront; a third to reunite Dajeil Gelian and Byr Genar-Hofoen and reconcile their relationship; and a fourth to intercept Genar-Hofoen with Siech and prevent him from rendezvousing with the Sleeper Service.
+I thought the book would explore how the Culture deals with something beyond their control.
+Instead, it’s about how they try to exploit the excession for their own schemes.
+And the book is full of them: one to disguise the nature of the Sleeper Service; another to stage a false-flag operation to justify a war against the Nazi-like Affront; a third to reunite Dajeil Gelian and Byr Genar-Hofoen; and a fourth to intercept Genar-Hofoen with Seich to keep him from reaching the Sleeper Service.

-Even after reading such “tricky” books as The Quantum Thief and The Shadow of the Torturer, I found Excession a little challenging, mainly because of the numerous ships to keep track of while also trying to discern which ones were the conspirators.
+Even after reading “tricky” books like The Quantum Thief and The Shadow of the Torturer, I found Excession a challenge—mainly because of the sheer number of ships to track while also trying to figure out which ones were part of the conspiracy.

 Some aspects I loved:

-- The Affront, a jellyfish-like race modeled after the British Colonial Empire and the Nazis.
+The Affront, a jellyfish-like race modeled after the British Empire and the Nazis.

-- The human-body BIOS that allows the brain to control everything from muscle density to gender.
+The human-body BIOS that lets people control everything from muscle density to gender.

-Overall, Excession is still a good book, but weaker compared to The Player of Games and Use of Weapons.
+Overall, Excession is still a good book, but weaker than The Player of Games and Use of Weapons.

 -